Keldur Turf House in South Iceland - is this the oldest House in Iceland?

 I saw this exquisite artifact at Þjóðminjasafn Íslands - Iceland's National Museum.
 It is called Keldnaskrínið from the Keldnakirkja church and is on loan from the National Museum of Denmark.

-It is believed to date back to the first part of the 13th century and that it was made in Iceland.
+It is believed to date to the first part of the 13th century, and it is quite possibly made in Iceland.

 The turf houses at Keldur have been rebuilt many times.
-The present turf houses were rebuilt after big earthquakes shook the houses in 1896 and 1912.
+The present turf houses were rebuilt after the big earthquakes that shook the houses in 1896 and 1912.

 The ruins of 16-18 farmsteads have been found at Keldur.